Stormwater Management Action Plan

-The City of Bremerton is preparing important plans to guide the City’s priorities for controlling and reducing stormwater pollution.
-The Stormwater Management Action Plan (SMAP) will describe the specific actions that the City anticipates taking to improve and protect water quality in the City’s top priority watersheds to protect and improve water quality.
+The City of Bremerton is developing plans to guide the City’s priorities for controlling and reducing stormwater pollution.
+The Stormwater Management Action Plan (SMAP) describes specific actions that the City anticipates taking to improve and protect water quality in the City’s top priority watersheds to protect and improve water quality.

 The goal of the SMAP is to evaluate water quality and stormwater conditions throughout the City and select two priority watersheds to develop and implement stormwater management actions that will improve and protect water quality.
 The SMAP has four primary components; drainage basin delineation, receiving water assessment, basin prioritization, and a final action plan with retrofit opportunities to protect and restore receiving water quality.